 With expert tips from CIPP we have created a handy guide on How to Create an Effective Expenses Policy.
 And to complement this guide, the CIPP team has come up with some of their top tips on expenses management.

-Here are some tips on the best ways to ensure your organisation is effectively managing its employee expenses:
+Here are some of the top 10 tips on the best ways to ensure that your organisation is effectively managing its employee expenses:

 - Make sure the expenses policy is communicated openly and explained clearly to all staff at the company and make it part of the induction process for newly arriving employees.